-Preclinical Translational Services has several facilities available that can be used to complete studies for sponsors.
+Preclinical Research Services has several facilities available that can be used to complete studies for sponsors.

-Preclinical Translational Services is located at One Technology Way with offices and a small animal vivarium and surgery area.
+Preclinical Research Services is located at One Technology Way with offices and a small animal vivarium and surgery area.

-Richard Dean Biomedical Research Building, a 180,434-square-foot building that provides some of the surgical capabilities for Preclinical Translational Services, is an AAALAC-accredited facility with animal housing rooms and two state-of-the-art surgical suites.
+Richard Dean Biomedical Research Building, a 180,434-square-foot building that provides some of the surgical capabilities for Preclinical Research Services, is an AAALAC-accredited facility with animal housing rooms and two state-of-the-art surgical suites.

 One Biotech Place offers 108,900 square feet of office, conference and research laboratory space.
-Preclinical Translational Services frequently utilizes the conference center to meet with sponsors.
+Preclinical Research Services frequently utilizes the conference center to meet with sponsors.

 Wake Forest Baptist Medical Center is home to some of our core and basic science research labs with facilities that can be made available to sponsors when needed.

-Preclinical Translational Services collaborates with the Center for Comparative Medicine Research and Primate Center and is developing additional facilities at that location.
+Preclinical Research Services collaborates with the Center for Comparative Medicine Research and Primate Center and is developing additional facilities at that location.